AnthonyPAlicea/cascade-methodology/README.md

 To adopt Cascade Methodology means embracing and understanding both the benefits and the dangers of AI-assisted development, and using it to your greatest advantage.

+For a long-form blog post on Cascade Methodology (see here)[https://tonyalicea.dev/blog/cascade-methodology].

 ## Guiding Principles

 Here are the 7 guiding principles of Cascade Methodology: